 Princess Anne is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 3,303 people and two constituent neighborhoods, Princess Anne is the 156th largest community in Maryland.

-Unlike some towns, Princess Anne isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Princess Anne are a mix of both white- and blue-collar jobs.
-Overall, Princess Anne is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Princess Anne who work in office and administrative support (19.02%), food service (13.88%), and teaching (13.80%).
+Princess Anne is a decidedly white-collar town, with fully 86.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Princess Anne is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Princess Anne who work in food service (18.79%), office and administrative support (16.18%), and teaching (12.61%).

 Princess Anne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Princess Anne is an extremely ethnically-diverse town.
 The people who call Princess Anne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princess Anne residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Princess Anne include German, Irish, English, and French .
+Important ancestries of people in Princess Anne include German, Irish, European, and Nigerian.

 The most common language spoken in Princess Anne is English.
 Other important languages spoken here include Other Asian languages and Spanish.